JamesVeug/InscryptionDebugMenu/README.md

 Adds a new in-game menu with buttons to quickly skip through the game.
 Also provides additional information if you have trouble debugging your mod!

-Features
+Features:
 - Manually trigger map events
-- Edit your Deck
+- Edit your deck and the game board
 - Skip through card battles
 - Skip through dialogue
 - Use hotkeys to speed up debugging
 - View in-game data to help debugging

-Supports
+Supports:
 - Act 1
 - Act 2 (Minimal support)
 - Act 3